 Today we head up from Capileira, climbing gradually on tarmac/asphalt and then gravel, into the famous lunar landscape of the Veleta pass.
 At 3269m, this is Europe’s highest cyclable pass.
 It used to be Europe’s highest driveable road, but was closed to vehicles when the area was declared a National Park in the 1990s.
 Crossing it by bike will be a memory to last a lifetime.
 We then have a truly epic tarmac descent, on quiet roads, to the valley bottom.
 Then we climb, briefly, to the town on Güéjar Sierra and onwards to the delightful village of Pinos Genil.
 From here we follow the River Genil, all the way into Granada, by way of a wonderful, gently descending, gravel cycleway.

-On arrival in the centre of Granada, at the Fuente de la Ninfa, we are rewarded with cava and tapas to ease our weary bodies and to celebrate the end of our amazing adventure.
+On arrival in the centre of Granada, at the Fuente de la Ninfa in a shady park, we are rewarded with cava and tapas to ease our weary bodies and to celebrate the end of our amazing adventure.

 Distance 78km, with 2190m of elevation.